Patrick Teoh: Disco Fever

-1984-1986: Newscasting
+1985–late 1980s: Newscasting

-In June 1984, TV3 began broadcasting in the Klang Valley.
-Teoh, alongside Mahadzir Lokman, Wan Zaleha Radzi, Robert Lam, and Caryn Lim were hired to be newscasters for the station.
-On Caryn Lim's last day on the job, Teoh was her co-newscaster.
+Teoh, alongside Mahadzir Lokman, Wan Zaleha Radzi, Robert Lam, and Caryn Lim were hired to be newscasters for the then-new TV3 in 1985, whose coverage at that time was limited to the Klang Valley.
+On 20 September 1988, the second last day of Caryn Lim's job at TV3, Teoh was her co-newscaster.
 Teoh mentioned that Caryn was leaving the station, then stood up and gave her a friendly farewell peck on her cheek.
+Apparently the camera was still rolling when the kiss happened and Teoh did not notice it.
 Controversy ensued as the press (mostly the Chinese press) created a ruckus over the kiss aired live on television.
+Viewers who were shocked called to the Malay Mail, with one caller saying that he did not believe his eyes when he saw the kiss.
+Speaking to The Straits Times, Teoh said he was happy but sad for Lim as she would be leaving for Singapore's SBC.

 After two years on TV3, Teoh found his news reading schedule was reduced.
 When he approached his editor about his reduced time on air, he was informed that from the following month onwards, his services would no longer be required.
 Teoh does not know the exact reason for his termination.

-1994-1997: Radio 4
+1994–1997: Radio 4

 In 1994, the new 24-hour radio station Time Highway Radio proved to be competition to RTM's existing radio stations.
 Hence RTM decided to re-brand Radio 4, and brought in new DJs such as Patrick and Yasmin Yusoff.
 Teoh's talk show slot was from 9 a.m. until 12 noon, Mondays to Wednesdays.
 When Radio 4 went for 24-hour broadcasting, Teoh also hosted a weekly 12 a.m. until 3 a.m. slot calling it 'Midnight Magic'.
 For Midnight Magic Teoh invited listeners to call in and tell ghost stories, a move that proved to be a hit among his listeners.

 Teoh's radio slots became very popular, and after a while he felt that his programmes should be taken one step further to be a better talk show.
 However he was denied the resources to improve his shows.
 In 1997, Teoh resigned from Radio 4, and until this day has not returned to radio.
 During his time on Radio 4 Teoh gained a reputation for being "controversial".
 This came about as Teoh would discuss current affairs on air and invite listeners to call in with their views.
-This led to live, on air, debates and arguments that them the his call in show the talk of the country.
+This led to live on air debates and arguments about the talk of the country.
 It was the first time in Malaysian history that everyday listeners were allowed to air their views on live national radio.